practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/06 - stack-oriented languages/Forth/README.md

 > ccforth is a mostly Gforth compatible Forth 2012 compliant Forth-to-C compiler written in Go ...
 It interprets compile-time Forth (immediate words, meta-programming) and emits flattened C11 code that is compiled with gcc or clang to produce standalone executables.

-However, just compiling the original [Gforth program](./random_streams_for_perf_stats.fs) with the ccforth compiler does, of course, not work!

 For installation of ccforth I followed these official [Installation](https://github.com/ncw/ccforth#installation) instructions (*):

 ```